pratikt-cuelogic/learn-graphql/README.md

-This project is build to do try out various solutions for React, GraphQL, which can be later consumed in actual project
+This project is build to try out various solutions for React, GraphQL, which can be later consumed in actual project

 ## Todos